nus-cs2103-AY2021S2/tp/docs/UserGuide.md

----
-layout: page
-title: User Guide
----
+#BookCoin

-BookCoinToTheMoon is a **desktop app for managing bookings and presents users a structured and detailed information on facility availability via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+BookCoin is a **desktop app for managing bookings and presents users a structured and detailed information on facility availability via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, BookCoinToTheMoon can get your facility management tasks done faster than traditional GUI apps.

 * Table of Contents
 {:toc}